Enfield (NSW)

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The median income among taxpayers in Enfield, according to AreaSearch's latest postcode level ATO data released for financial year 2023, is $51,281.
-The average income for the suburb during this period was $67,421.
-Nationally, these figures are approximately average.
-In Greater Sydney, the median income was $60,817 and the average was $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Enfield's median and average incomes as of September 2025 would be approximately $55,824 and $73,395 respectively.
-The 2021 Census data shows that household, family, and personal incomes in Enfield rank modestly, between the 41st and 49th percentiles.
-Income analysis reveals that the $1,500 - 2,999 bracket dominates with 27.9% of residents (934 people), which is consistent with broader trends across the surrounding region showing 30.9% in the same category.
+AreaSearch released postcode level ATO data for Enfield in financial year 2023.
+The suburb's median income among taxpayers was $51,281, with an average of $67,421.
+These figures are close to national averages and compare to Greater Sydney's median of $60,817 and average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $55,824 (median) and $73,395 (average).
+The 2021 Census shows household, family, and personal incomes in Enfield are modest, ranking between the 41st and 49th percentiles.
+Income analysis reveals that the largest segment comprises 27.9% earning $1,500 - $2,999 weekly (934 residents), similar to the surrounding region where 30.9% fall into this bracket.
 Housing affordability pressures are severe in Enfield, with only 81.4% of income remaining after housing costs, ranking at the 47th percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income